dmeola/reveal/README.md

 ------
 1. This probably won't work in IE8
 2. Some sites (such as github) block cross site scripting for security reasons.
 Such sites block the necessary reveal JS and CSS from loading.
+3. Requires jQuery (TODO: inject jQuery when necessary, or rewrite in vanilla js)